Internship Program

 The Consortium Internship is a national program that trains a cohort of young professionals to serve on-site at centers around the country.
 The internship provides practical experience, spiritual formation, and professional development — equipping you to serve faithfully in nonprofits, churches, and your community for years to come.

-Please see below for information about the 2026-2027 recruitment process.
+Information about the 2027-2028 Cohort coming soon!
 If you have any questions about the Internship Program, please contact the Internship Program Director, Charity Wahrenberger, by submitting the “ask a question” form at the bottom of this page.

 Participating Centers